-1 The Financial Planning Association (FPA) represents 12,000 members and affiliates of whom 9,000 are practicing financial planners and more than 5,500 CFP professionals.
+The Financial Planning Association (FPA) has more than 11,000 members and affiliates of whom 9,000 are practising financial planners and 5,500 CFP professionals.
 The FPA has taken a leadership role in the financial planning profession in Australia and globally:

-[•] Our first "policy pillar" is to act in the public interest at all times.
+Our first "policy pillar" is to act in the public interest at all times.

-We banned commissions and conflicted remuneration on investments and superannuation for our members in 2009 - years ahead of FOFA.
+In 2009 we announced a remuneration policy banning all commissions and conflicted remuneration on investments and superannuation for our members - years ahead of FOFA.

-[•] We have an independent conduct review panel, Chaired by Mark Vincent, dealing with investigations and complaints against our members for breaches of our professional rules.
+We have an independent conduct review panel, Chaired by Mark Vincent, dealing with investigations and complaints against our members for breaches of our professional rules.

-[•] The first financial planning professional body in the world to have a full suite of professional regulations incorporating a set of ethical principles, practice standards and professional conduct rules that explain and underpin professional financial planning practices.
+The first financial planning professional body in the world to have a full suite of professional regulations incorporating a set of ethical principles, practice standards and professional conduct rules that explain and underpin professional financial planning practices.
 This is being exported to 24 member countries and the 150,000 CFP practitioners that make up the FPSB globally.

 We have built a curriculum with 17 Australian Universities for degrees in financial planning.
-All new members of the FPA are required to hold, as a minimum, an approved undergraduate degree.
+As at the 1st July 2013 all new members of the FPA will be required to hold, as a minimum, an approved undergraduate degree.

-[•] CFP certification is the pre-eminent certification in financial planning globally.
+CFP certification is the pre-eminent certification in financial planning globally.
 The educational requirements and standards to attain CFP standing are equal to other professional bodies, eg CPA Australia.
 We are recognised as a professional body by the Tax Practitioners Board